-The Pembroke Center invites graduate students to participate as Fellows in the 2013-2014 Pembroke Seminar on "Socialism and Post-Socialism."
+The Pembroke Center invites graduate students to participate as Fellows in the 2014-2015 Pembroke Seminar on "Aesthetics and the Question of Beauty."
 Graduate student fellows will receive a stipend of $1,000 for two semesters of participation.
-Applications are due by Wednesday, March 20, 2013, by 12:00 noon.
+Applications are due by Thursday, March 14, 2014.

 The Pembroke Seminar is an interdisciplinary research seminar meeting weekly throughout the academic year.
 Graduate Fellowships provide an enhanced context for advanced doctoral students, including the opportunity for presentation of work and benefits or critique from an exciting group of Pembroke Center Faculty Fellows, Postdoctoral Fellows and distinguished Visiting Fellows.
 The Pembroke Research Seminar meets on Wednesdays from 10:00 am - 12:20 pm.

 2014-2015 Seminar topic: "Aesthetics and the Question of Beauty"

 There are two ways graduate students may participate in the Pembroke Seminar:

 Apply for participation as a Graduate Student Fellow

 Graduate students who have research interests related to the upcoming Pembroke Seminar topic may submit a proposal.
 Up to three students will be selected.
 Each Graduate Student Fellow will receive a research stipend of $1,000 for two semesters of participation.
 Graduate Student Fellows may also receive course credit by registering for GNSS2010H (Fall), and GNSS2020H (Spring).

 Apply to take the Pembroke Research Seminar for course credit